-- 9.11.
-A Scholar's first duty is to the successful completion of the Scholarship for which s/he has been awarded Council funding. - 9.12.
-The first year of the Scholarship should be devoted exclusively to the development of the Research Project and the Training and Career Development Plan3. - 9.13.
+- 10.1.
+A Scholar's first duty is to the successful completion of the Scholarship for which s/he has been awarded Council funding. - 10.2.
+The first year of the Scholarship should be devoted exclusively to the development of the Research Project and the Training and Career Development Plan5. - 10.3.
 Teaching is an essential means for the structuring and dissemination of knowledge and should be considered valuable within the Scholar's career.
-The Council therefore allows Scholars to undertake such additional duties (e.g. teaching duties, supervision, education provision and support activities) in the second and subsequent years of their degree, provided the Scholar meets the following conditions: - 9.13.1.
-The Scholar obtains prior approval from their Employment Mentor and Academic Supervisor and retains a record of same; - 9.13.2.
-The additional duties are not excessive (do not exceed a total 50 hours per academic term) and do not adversely affect researchers, - 9.13.3. particularly at the beginning of their careers, in the carrying out of their research activities. - 9.14.
-The HEI and Employment Partner must keep and hold records and approvals of additional duties by Scholars and should ensure that they are taken into account in relevant evaluation/appraisal systems and contribute to the professional development of the Scholar. - 9.15.
-Suitable training should be provided for teaching activities as part of the professional development of Scholars. - 9.16.
-The Council will monitor teaching and other such agreements as part of its progress reporting mechanisms. - 9.17.
-Contractual and remuneration matters in respect of additional/other duties are a matter for agreement between the Scholar, the Employment Partner
+The Council therefore allows Scholars to undertake such additional duties (e.g. teaching duties, supervision, education provision and support activities) in the second and subsequent years of their degree, provided the Scholar meets the following conditions:

-3 An exception to this may be made for Scholars on a structured degree programme where part of the course curriculum involves teaching in the first year of the degree.
+&lt;sup>5 An exception to this may be made for Scholars on a structured degree programme where part of the course curriculum involves teaching in the first year of the degree.
 Provision of documented evidence of this requirement will be required if an exception is to be requested